amplication/docs/docs/getting-started/add-custom-code.md

 5. [Commit changes and build a new version](/commit-and-build-new-versions/)

 :::note
-For more a more in-depth explanation, read [Understanding Custom Code in Amplication](/custom-code-overview/)
+For more a more in-depth explanation of how custom code works, read [Understanding Custom Code in Amplication](/custom-code-overview/).
 :::

-## Adding Custom Code: A Simple Example
+## Adding Custom Code: Retrieve The User's Full Name

 Let's walk through a simple example of adding custom code to your service.
+In this example, we'll add a method with custom code to get the user's full name.

 ### Step 1: Create A New Feature Branch